Connie Morella: Electoral challenges

 In 2013, Morella signed an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage during the Hollingsworth v.
 Perry case.

 Morella publicly endorsed former Vice President Joe Biden, a Democrat, in the 2020 US Presidential election, over Republican incumbent Donald Trump.

 Ambassador to the OECD

 President George W. Bush appointed her United States Permanent Representative to the Organisation for Economic Co-operation and Development (OECD) on July 11, 2003.

 She was unanimously confirmed by the United States Senate on July 31 and sworn in on October 8 of that year, becoming the first former member of Congress to serve as ambassador to the OECD.
 She is an honorary board member of the National Organization of Italian American Women who declared Morella a Feminina Excelente.

 She officially served as Ambassador from August 1, 2003 to August 6, 2007.
 In November 2007, she was succeeded by Christopher Egan, son of Richard Egan.

+2020 Presidential Election

+On August 24, 2020, Morella was one of 24 former Republican lawmakers to endorse Democratic nominee Joe Biden on the opening day of the Democratic National Convention.